DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 Each time a button is pressed, its symbol glows with the color of its corresponding school of magic: evocation (red), divination (silver), illusion (purple), transmutation (green), conjuration (brown), abjuration (yellow), enchantment (pink), and necromancy (blue).

 A creature that touches any part of the door other than buttons without first unlocking it receives a mild, but painful electric shock.
 A creature that attempts to break down the door must succeed on a DC 25 Strength check; on a failure, a stroke of lightning blasts out from the door in a straight line 100 feet long and 5 feet wide.
-Each creature in the line must make a Dexterity saving throw, taking 8d6 lightning damage on a failed save, or half as much damage on a successful one.
+Each creature in the line must make a DC 15 Dexterity saving throw, taking 8d6 lightning damage on a failed save, or half as much damage on a successful one.
 (Triggering the lightning multiple times doesn't cause the door to collapse.)

 If eight different symbols are pressed in an incorrect sequence, their lights briefly flicker, then go out again.
 The first time this happens, the griffon statues atop the tower roof—four disguised **gargoyles**—come to life and attack.
 The gargoyles fight to the death.
 ### 2. The Scaffolding